Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Rayleigh-Taylor Instability

 Our first case is a model for the Rayleigh-Taylor instability in a solar prominence.
 We adopt a two-dimensional slab equilibrium for the prominence structure, showing the result of the simulation at a time when the instability is already well-developed in Figure \ref{fig_sp}.
 In the initial equilibrium, the electron (and ion) density $n_e$ of the background corona (Fig.\ \ref{fig_sp}b) is exponentially stratified, attaining a value $n_0 = 1 \times 10^{15}$ m$^{-3}$ at height $x = 0$ in the Cartesian coordinate system scaled to a typical prominence size, $L_0 = 1 \times 10^6$ m.
 The neutral density $n_n (x)$ within the prominence slab (Fig.\ \ref{fig_sp}c) is an order of magnitude larger, reaching $10 n_0 = 1 \times 10^{16}$ m$^{-3}$ at its central height, $x = 0.5$.
 The characteristic temperatures of the fluids are $T = 2 \times 10^5$ K in the corona and $T = 1 \times 10^4$ K in the prominence; the neutral temperature is shown in Figure \ref{fig_sp}d, scaled to a normalization temperature $T_0 = 5.8 \times 10^7$ K. The electron and ion temperatures are very similar, due to the fast thermal exchange between the fluids.
 Finally, the deviation of the out-of-plane magnetic field $B_z (x)$ from a uniform value $B_0 = 1 \times 10^{-3}$ T is displayed in Figure \ref{fig_sp}a.
 As detailed in the Appendix, $B_z$ is vertically stratified to balance the initial pressure and gravity forces in magnetohydrostatic equilibrium.
 Because beta is low for both the plasma and neutral gas, the associated magnetic-field deviations are relatively small.

 This unstable neutral-plasma system is initialized with small-amplitude neutral-density perturbations centered at $x = 0$, on the bottom side of the prominence slab.
-Velocity vectors are shown in Figure \ref{fig_sp}, Panels a, b, and c that correspond to the differential ion-neutral velocity, ion velocity, and neutral velocity, respectively.
+The resulting evolved solution at time $t = 4.0 \times 10^2$ s is shown in Figure \ref{fig_sp}.
+Velocity vectors are shown in panels a, b, and c that correspond to the differential ion-neutral velocity, ion velocity, and neutral velocity, respectively.
 We observe that all contours have the same shape, and the plasma and neutrals track each other quite closely.
 The neutral gas is unstable and, due to the collisional coupling to the plasma, the plasma follows the neutrals.
 We determined the e-folding growth time $\tau$ of the flow velocity and the resulting growth rate is $\tau^{-1} \sim 2 \times 10^{-2}$ s$^{-1}$.
-For solar gravity and the chosen neutral density profile, the Brunt-V\"ais\"al\"a frequency, which is the analytic growth rate for the strong-coupling limit (\ref{EqNum6}), is $N_n \approx 2.6 \times 10^{-2}$ s$^{-1}$, which is in very good agreement with the numerically determined growth rate, given the simplicity of the derivation compared to the complexity of the simulation model.
+For solar gravity and the chosen neutral density profile, the Brunt-V\"ais\"al\"a frequency, which is the analytic growth rate for the strong-coupling limit, see Equation (\ref{EqNum6}), is $N_n \approx 2.6 \times 10^{-2}$ s$^{-1}$, which is in very good agreement with the numerically determined growth rate, given the simplicity of the derivation compared to the complexity of the simulation model.
 An evaluation of the collision frequencies at $x = 0$ gives $\nu_{in} = 2.2 \times 10^2$ s$^{-1}$ and $\nu_{ni} = 5.2 \times 10^1$ s$^{-1}$.
 Thus, this calculation lies in the strong-coupling regime of \S \ref{rayleightaylor_growth_limit}, and Equations (\ref{EqNum6}) and (\ref{EqNum7}) apply.